 Recognizing literacy as the keystone to education, Fletcher Memorial Library is committed to providing our community with the opportunity to learn, grow and acquire knowledge independently via a diverse, relevant and current collection of materials and on-line resources.
 With Public Internet Access available, the library also serves as the community's link to the information superhighway.

 Getting a Library Card

-As a citizen who pay taxes in the communities of Ludlow, Mt.
-Holly, Belmont, Plymouth, Cavendish, or Proctorsville or are a full-time renter residing in one of these communities, you are invited to become a library patron and use our services free of charge.
-Otherwise if you are visiting us for a minimum of 6-weeks or reside in a neighboring town and would like to become a library patron - there is a $15 charge for individuals for one year, or a $25 charge for families for 1 year.
-Our year is September 1 - August 31 of any given year.
+As a taxpayer or full-time resident in the communities of Ludlow, Mt.
+Holly, Belmont, Plymouth, Cavendish, or Proctorsville, you are invited to become a library patron and use our services free of charge.
+If you are visiting us for a minimum of 6-weeks or reside in a neighboring town, there is a $15 fee (individuals), or a $25 fee (families), to join.
+Cards expire in 1 year.
+We require address verification.

 Confidentiality of Library Patron Records ~ VT State Statute